Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Generalization Analysis

-Theorem \ref{theo: final bound} provides a comprehensive theoretical analysis of our proposed method.
-As shown in Eq. \eqref{eq: final bound}, the left side of the inequality is the expected risk of the modified loss with rectified labels.
-Minimizing this risk results in optimal outcomes under beam search, as detailed in Section \ref{sec: rectification loss}.
-On the inequality's right side, the first term corresponds to the empirical loss optimized in practice.
-The second term is the expected KL divergence of the negative sampling distribution w.r.t. the softmax distribution at each layer.
-It can be observed that the closer the negative sampling distribution is to the softmax distribution, the lower the generalization risk.
-As shown in Corollary \ref{cor: bound of KL divergence}, the KL divergence can be effectively controlled in our proposed tree-based sampling, providing insight into why it performs well from a generalization perspective.
-The third term captures the influence of model parameters and tree structure on generalization risk.
+\end{small} \end{Theorem}Theorem \ref{theo: final bound} provides a comprehensive theoretical analysis of DTR.
+As shown in Eq. \eqref{eq: final bound}, the left-hand side denotes the expected risk under the modified loss with rectified labels based on true conditional probabilities.
+Minimizing this risk leads to optimal performance under beam search (see Section \ref{sec: rectification loss}).
+On the right-hand side, the first term is the empirical loss optimized in practice.
+The second term reflects the error from probability estimation, showing that more accurate estimates yields lower generalization risk.
+The third term is the expected KL divergence of the negative sampling distribution w.r.t. the softmax distribution at each layer.
+It indicates that the closer the negative sampling distribution is to the softmax distribution, the lower the generalization risk.
+As shown in Corollary \ref{cor: bound of KL divergence}, our tree-based sampling can effectively control the KL divergence, providing insight into why it performs well from a generalization perspective.
+The fourth term captures the influence of model parameters and tree structure.
 Notably, when the number of items (i.e., $|\mathcal{Y}|$) is fixed, increasing the number of branches $B$ results in a smaller $\tau$, leading to a tighter generalization bound.
-Moreover, when the sample size $m$ is sufficiently large, the last two terms tend to vanish, meaning that with enough data, the generalization risk can be effectively controlled by the empirical loss and the KL divergence.
+This observation is consistent with the findings in~\cite{zhang2024generalization}.
+Moreover, when the sample size $m$ is sufficiently large, the last two terms tend to vanish, meaning that with enough data, the generalization risk can be effectively controlled by the empirical loss, the estimation error and the KL divergence.